atomicdata-dev/atomic-data-docs/src/schema/intro.md

 # Atomic Schema

 Atomic Schema is the proposed standard for specifying classes, properties and datatypes in Atomic Data.
-You can compare it to what XSD is for XML.
+You can compare it to UML diagrams, or what XSD is for XML.
-Atomic Schema deals with validating and constraining the shape of data - it checks if all required properties are present, and whether the values conform to the datatype requirements (e.g. `datetime`, or `URL`).
+Atomic Schema deals with validating and constraining the shape of data.
+It is designed for checking if all the required properties are present, and whether the values conform to the datatype requirements (e.g. `datetime`, or `URL`).

 This section will define various Classes, Properties and Datatypes (discussed in [Atomic Core: Concepts](../core/concepts.md)).